 - How are access and monitoring being handled for new onsite cleaning staff and contractors that may be brought in to deep clean the office?
 How is their physical access being managed?
 Are visitor IDs required?
 If so, are there enough?

-- During post-pandemic deep cleaning efforts, cleaning staff may need to access areas not normally touched, such as server rooms.
+- During post-pandemic deep cleaning efforts, cleaning staff may need to access areas not normally touched, such as server and comms rooms.
 How are you supervising access to these rooms?
 Are these contractors being vetted as usual?

 - Many employees may still be wearing casual clothing or may be required to wear masks.
 What new guidance can be provided to teams to help them to recognize intruders, and challenge them politely?